spinframework/spin-docs/content/v3/http-trigger.md

 > The WASI family of specifications, and tool support for some component model features that WASI depends on, are not yet fully stabilized.
 If you implement `wasi-http` directly, you may need to do some trialing to find tool versions which work together and with Spin.

-## Static Responses with the HTML Trigger
+## Static Responses with the HTTP Trigger

 You can write short, static responses within the HTTP trigger by setting `static_response` (instead of `component`):